 BS, MS, PhD, University at Albany State University of New York

-Jamie Kern has been a visiting lecturer with Bridgewater since 2008.
+Jamie Kern has been a part-time faculty with Bridgewater since 2008.
 In 2011, she was awarded a Bridgewater State University Presidential Award for Distinguished Adjunct Teaching, the first year this award was given.

 Jim Munise has been with the University since the beginning of time for both education and employment.
 If you need info about ANYTHING, ask Jim !!!